ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-6-20-Is-Every-Seed-Winnable.md

 ### Ascension 0 or 1 win rate

 I believe all characters have a win rate above **99.99%** with optimal play, likely even above **99.999%**, with or without the heart.
 A few months after the game's early access release, ascension levels did not exist.
 Back then, I was one of the players competing on the win streak leaderboards, mostly with Celerity, the only streamer who played the game at a similarly high level.
 Both of us had a combined streak of around 50 with the Ironclad and Silent.
 The game felt hard to lose when played well, which is why we were pressuring the developers for ways to make the game harder.
-With the release of ascension levels and a leaderboard reset, both of us basically stopped playing ascension 0 for win rate, and I know of few players have focused on ascension 0 win rate since.
+With the release of ascension levels and a leaderboard reset, both of us basically stopped playing ascension 0 for win rate, and I know of few players who have focused on ascension 0 win rate since.
 However, because the win rate was already believed to be above 99% with perfect play at the time, and because the game has become easier since that time and game knowledge and strategy have seen so many developments, I am confident that players can win almost every game.
 The addition of the Heart or additional elites should not change the optimal win rate very much at this difficulty, though ascension 1 may be slightly better for heart kills with perfect play, due to the additional resources available.

 ### Ascension 15 win rate